nicolascopsidas/spotify-memories/README.md

 For the front-end of the webapp, we used Bootstrap 4.4 and a free template that we found online, we transformed the pages in EJS template.

 To launch the app, you have to initialize a mongo database, then replace the URL in the 21st line of index.js (at the root of the project) with the one of your freshly created database.
+After that you have to launch the database in shell.

-Then you just have to launch the project with "node index.js" in the project emplacement.
+Then you just have to launch the project with "node index.js" in the project emplacement, and see it in localhost:8888.

+Thanks you and hope you will like it!